-7.2.8 Layers
+7.3.2 Layers

-image in Editing-Mode will result in that image being the only layer available for editing.
-Once text is added, image regions are copied or cropping results are created, these will all appear in the Layers section and can be further selected or edits with one click of the mouse
+The Layers Window displays all layers available for editing.
+Opening an image in Editing-Mode will result in that image being the only layer available for editing.
+Once text is added, image regions are copied or cropping results are created, these will all appear in the Layers section and can be further selected or edits with one click of the mouse.